zymbit-applications/aws-credentials-provider/README.md

 certificates, policies and attributes.
 Luckily, AWS IoT provides these features.

 Using AWS IoT also allows device data to be used by other AWS cloud services.
-AWS services requires each IoT device must have valid credentials issued by AWS.
+AWS services requires each IoT device to have valid credentials issued by AWS.
+The AWS credentials provider makes this process easy.

 # Process Overview